hashicorp/terraform-website/content/source/docs/enterprise/beta/install/azure.html.md

 * Access to an existing Azure account and subscription.
 * An existing Resource Group.
-* An existing Virtual Network, with a subnet dedicated to the Terraform Enterprise clustering beta and an associated Network Security Group.
+* An existing Virtual Network, with a subnet dedicated to the Terraform Enterprise cluster and an associated Network Security Group.
 The Network Security Group must permit TCP access over the following ports:

     | Port | Description |
     |------|-------------|